Table of Contents

 For most software companies, a bug in production is just an inconvenience but for Thoras, it can have a direct impact on their customers' infrastructure.

 Because their platform makes active decisions about customer infrastructure, any regression in their system ripples outward.
 A miscalculation in resource prediction could cause applications to throttle.
 A bug in their scaling logic could trigger unnecessary scale ups that inflate cloud costs.
-In the worst case, a failure in their core engine could contribute to downtime for the applications they're supposed to protect.
+In the worst case, a failure in their core engine could contribute to downtime for the applications they are supposed to protect.

 When traditional test runners fall short